dimadonskoy/ansible-docker-master/README.md

 - Ensure your SSH public key (`~/.ssh/id_ed25519.pub`) exists before starting the container.
 - The container is configured to restart automatically unless stopped manually.

+## Author

+- Dmitri Donskoy
+- crooper22@gmail.com

+Feel free to contribute to this project by submitting issues or pull requests.